Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ## Encoding Audio using Phase Shifts:

+Using phase shift, we don't use two inaudible frequncies to represent bits but just use a single frequency.
 With phase shifts, instead of checking the frequencies the angle of the fourier transform can be used to find the phase shifts.
 The reason a fourier series can have an angle is that the fourier series is a set of complex numbers.
 By using the real and imaginary part, the fourier series can have an angle for each value.
 The angle is also slightly shifted from the pi/2 and -pi/2 values so we apply a correcting shift and then by seeing the phases shifts we can get the 1s and 0s. <br>

 ![alt text](https://github.com/Stuycs-K/final-project-09-shkolnik-simon-chau-brian/blob/main/Images/phaseShift.jpg "How Phase Shifts Work")